Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Let’s examine some Protobuf logs in the IDE

-After logging decoded Protobuf messages to disk for offline analysis, I did notice something that piqued my interest.
+After logging decoded Protobuf messages to disk for offline analysis, I notice something that piques my interest.

 I wonder what would happen if I were to, say, toggle those?
-This is tantalizing, but it is cheating, and hence no fun.
+This is tantalizing—but it feels like cheating, and hence no fun.
 Back to heuristics.

-Thought Experiment: As with JSON, can I blow away the Protobuf sections that serve up ads?
-Could I instead detect the ad videos in the payload, then dynamically modify their responses to be, say, a cached 0.01s video file?
-The 30s ~ 300s of unskippable ads could be over in the blink of an eye without blocking all those URLs.
+Thought Experiment: As with JSON, can I delete the Protobuf sections that serve up ads?
+Could I instead detect the ad videos in the payload, then dynamically modify their responses to be, say, a cached 0.01-second video file?
+Thirty- to three-hundred-second unskippable ads could vanish in a blink without blocking all those URLs.

 Intercepted ad URLs from the Protobuf payload